AAUW National Student Advisory Council

 Our Student Advisory Council Alum

-Former SAC members have gone on to achieve amazing accomplishments: from working on Capitol Hill to creating their own nonprofits.
-Read about the women who have joined the team since 2008 »
+Former AAUW SAC members have gone on to achieve amazing feats, from working on Capitol Hill to creating their own nonprofits.
+Read about the women who have joined the council since it was founded in 2002 »

 “The SAC taught me how to thrive as a leader.
 I learned never to doubt my voice, to be more confident in my organizing, and how to constantly learn to be a better ally.” — Sarah Best, SAC 2016–17